Privacy Protection in Location-based Services

 Sergio Mascetti, Claudio Bettini, X. Sean Wang, Dario Freni, Sushil Jajodia Preserving Anonymity in Location-based Services When Requests from the Same Issuer May Be Correlated.
 DICo Technical Report n.
 23-07, University of Milan, Italy, 2007.

 Sergio Mascetti and Claudio Bettini.
 A comparison of spatial generalization algorithms for lbs privacy preservation.
 In Proc. of the 1st International Workshop on Privacy-Aware Location-based Mobile Services (PALMS).
 IEEE Computer Society, 2007.

 Sergio Mascetti, Dario Freni, Claudio Bettini, Sean Wang, and Sushil Jajodia.
 On the Impact of User Movement Simulations in the Evaluation of LBS Privacy-Preserving Techniques.
 In Proc. of the 1st International Workshop on Privacy in Location-Based Applications (PiLBA).
-2008, to appear.
+2008.

 This project was partially supported by National Science Foundation (NSF) under grant N. CNS-0716567, and by Italian MIUR under grant InterLink II04C0EC1D.